asmeta/asmetadocs/src/05_transition_rules.md

 ```asmeta
  r [t₁,...,tₙ]
 ```
-The *choose* rule selects one element from a domain that satisfies a given condition and applies a rule to it.
-The choice is **non-deterministic**.
+The *macro call* rule invokes a macro rule, allowing its execution within another rule.
 * *r* is the name of the macro rule;
 * *t₁,...,tₙ* are terms representing the arguments;
-* r [] is used for a macro with no  arguments.
+* *r []* is used for a macro with no  arguments.

 **Example**
 ```asmeta